 In a pool swim, the conditions are controlled, making it a safe and easy place to splash around.
 That’s not always the case in open water, where variables like wind, currents, temperature, and varied depth present an added challenge.
 Unlike a pool swim, where all you have to do is stand up or grab a lane rope if things go south, open water places the responsibility of safety solely on the swimmer.
 Adding to the challenge of open-water swimming is the legality of such an act–even prior to COVID-19, swimmers were banned from entering some bodies of water due to safety or security concerns.
-Now, even more beaches are closed to slow the spread of COVID-19.
-Melgaard says swimmers should, at the minimum, research and adhere to local safety regulations, social distancing measures, and other public health requirements when asking the question: “Where is the best open-water swimming near me?”
+Melgaard said swimmers should, at the minimum, research and adhere to local safety regulations, social distancing measures, and other public health requirements when asking the question: “Where is the best open-water swimming near me?”

-If your beaches are open for business, however, don’t go rushing to get a swim workout just yet.
-Preparation and practice are the primary components for a safe open water swim.
-Here’s how to gear up before hopping in.
+Even if your local beaches and lakes are open for business, don’t go rushing to get a swim workout in just yet.
+Preparation and practice are the primary components for a safe open-water swim.
+Here’s how to gear up before hopping in:

 1. Get strong.

-“If you have not swum in the last two months of isolation, you are not in swimming shape,” says Crean.
+“If you have not swum in the last few months of isolation, you are not in swimming shape,” Crean said.
 “It is critical to begin slowly, build up strength, and practice techniques that protect the shoulders and upper back from injury.”
 Physical preparation for open water should include dryland exercises to strengthen the core and rotator cuff to sufficiently withstand the potential “washing machine” action of open water.
 This will also allow you to maintain a balanced body position as you propel yourself through the water.

 In addition to a properly-fitting wetsuit and goggles, your open-water swim kit should include a brightly colored swim cap, whistle, and swim safety buoy, an accessory worn around the waist which aids in visual detection and may be used as a temporary flotation device.